DefinitelyMaybe/verbose-rotary-phone/README.md

 # Verbose-Rotary-Phone

+Making a concept re-creation environment.

+- Drawing
+- Text
+- Images
+- Video

+- Links to other concepts/files
+- Links to components on the same page
+- Saving/Loading
+- Forking/Merging

 The initial part of displaying a files history is the git command `git log` Github's display of the histroy is a returned result of this command.
 Github uses a url scheme like so: